-In order to master the art of songwriting, practicing is not only essential but also crucial.
+To master the art of songwriting, practice is both essential and crucial.
 Through practice, you will be able to determine what exactly it is that needs improvement.
 Another way to improve your skills is to showcase and receive feedback from someone who you respect within the music field.

-Here at Wisseloord Academy, what our students say as to what the best way to improve in songwriting is when they analyze their favorite artist and analyze their songs.
-Answer questions like why are they so good at what they do?
+Here at Wisseloord Academy, our students say that the best way to improve in songwriting is to analyze the songwriting skills of their favorite artists in their songs.
+Our students answer questions like: “Why are they so good at what they do?”

 Good pop songs are easy to listen to and sometimes seem very simple, but nothing could be further from the truth.
 Writing a good pop song is not that easy.
 It really is an art to make a song sound ‘easy’.

-To learn more about the how to arrange a popsong and the general steps that most songwriters take during the arrangement of a pop song, visit the article Songwriting: Arranging a popsong.
+To learn more about how to arrange a pop song and the general steps that most songwriters take to arrange a pop song, visit the article Songwriting: Arranging a pop song.

 Often when a person has been writing and delivering a lot of songs, he or she might reach a point of writer’s block.
 At this stage, a songwriter starts to doubt if a certain rhythm has not been used in another song or if a specific chord progression has perhaps been used before and so on and so forth.
 Here at Wisseloord Academy, we teach you the tricks on how to get out of it.